tleonhardt/Python_Interface_Cpp/README.md

 CFFI is pretty lame unless you are using PyPy.
 But it is super easy to use with near zero learning curve.
 So if you just want to call a function or two from an existing C library, it may be your best bet.

-pybind11 seems like an unstable frustrating headache at this juncture.
+pybind11 is an unstable frustrating headache at this juncture.
 Also, its performance is worse than SWIG, but it is more of a pain to use than SWIG.
 So I'd recommend staying away from it for now.
 But check back in the future, it is very new and is likely to improve.